michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 ## Finance as a Transformation Catalyst

 The finance function has traditionally been viewed as a steward of resources and provider of historical information.
-However, as David Parmenter emphasizes in "The Financial Controller and CFO's Toolkit," modern finance leaders are uniquely positioned to drive enterprise-wide transformation.
+However, as David Parmenter emphasises in "The Financial Controller and CFO's Toolkit," modern finance leaders are uniquely positioned to drive enterprise-wide transformation.

-According to Parmenter, "Finance professionals have a holistic view of the organization that few others possess.
+According to Parmenter, "Finance professionals have a holistic view of the organisation that few others possess.
 This perspective, combined with analytical capabilities and credibility, enables finance to lead transformational initiatives that create sustainable value."

 This post explores how finance leaders can step beyond traditional boundaries to drive meaningful business transformation.

 ## How Controllers Can Lead Change Initiatives

 The controller role has evolved significantly from its accounting-focused origins.
-Today's controllers have both the opportunity and responsibility to lead change across the organization.
+Today's controllers have both the opportunity and responsibility to lead change across the organisation.

 ### Why Finance Should Lead Transformation